Ata Demirer

-Ata Demirer (born 6 July 1972) is a Turkish filmmaker, stand-up comedian, actor, and musician.
-He is known for his live comedy sketches as well as for writing and starring in a string of Turkish box-office hits including Eyyvah Eyvah (2010), Eyyvah Eyvah 2 (2011), Berlin Kaplanı (2012) and hit sitcom series Avrupa Yakası.
+Ali Ata Demirer (born 6 July 1972) is a Turkish filmmaker, stand-up comedian, actor, and musician.

+He is known for his live comedy sketches "Korsan TV" as well as for writing and starring in a string of Turkish box-office hits including Eyyvah Eyvah, Berlin Kaplanı, Neredesin Firuze and hit sitcom series Avrupa Yakası.
+He is best known for imitation, accent ability.
+Due to his stand-up style is like storyteller Meddah which lost in new generation.